Shadow Creatures – Meaning, Mythology, and Explanation

 The term shadow beings encompasses a variety of concepts from mythology, folklore, esotericism, and modern popular culture.
 These are beings often perceived only as shadows, silhouettes, or dark figures, symbolizing a connection to the invisible world.

-In spiritual and esoteric teachings, shadow beings are often interpreted as energy forms, spirits, astral entities, or manifestations of the subconscious.
+In spiritual and esoteric teachings, shadow beings are often interpreted as energy forms, ghosts, astral entities, or manifestations of the subconscious.
 They can be perceived as neutral, protective, or threatening, depending on cultural context and personal interpretation.

 In psychology, the term is sometimes used metaphorically, for example, in connection with Carl Gustav Jung's "shadow."
 Here, shadow beings represent repressed aspects of the personality, fears, or unconscious thoughts.